sharu1204/tfupdate-action/README.md

 ## Behavior

-When `tfupdate-action` is triggerrd, it checks the latest version of the resource you specified.
-If there is an update, it creates a pull request to bump a version against a base branch.
+When `tfupdate-action` is triggered, it checks the latest version of the resource you specified.
+If there is an update, it creates a pull request to bump a version against the base branch you specified.

 If you want to skip the current latest version for some reason, you can simply close the pull request. `tfupdate-action` will not create another pull reuqest for the same version.